 - Finely chopped fresh chives, for garnish

 - Remove the lobsters and let cool slightly, then crack open the claws, tails, and knuckles and remove the meat; rinse under warm water as needed to remove any impurities.
-Cut into 1-inch pieces and reserve.
+Cut the meat into 1-inch pieces and reserve.
 (You can discard the carapaces and shells, or save for stock.)

-- In a small saucepan, melt the remaining butter and stir in ½ teaspoon sea salt and a generous pinch of paprika.
+- In a small pot, melt the remaining butter and stir in ½ teaspoon sea salt and a generous pinch of paprika.
 Turn off the heat and add the reserved lobster meat; stir to coat.